 A Mighty Girl's favorite stories for young children starring black Mighty Girls.

-All children love seeing faces like theirs within the pages of their picture books, but it can be hard to find books starring kids of color: a study by the Cooperative Children’s Book Center at the University of Wisconsin-Madison determined that only 3.3% of children’s and young adult books starred black characters.
+All children love seeing faces like theirs within the pages of their picture books.
+While for many years it was often challenging to find books starring kids of color, there has been an explosion in the number of diverse books published in recent years.
+A study by the Cooperative Children’s Book Center at the University of Wisconsin-Madison found that 13.2% of children's books starred African American characters in 2021 — a percentage akin to the African American population in the United States — compared to only 3.3% in 2012.
 Greater diversity in books not only gives children of color an opportunity to see themselves in stories but also helps broaden the perspective of all children by fostering children's sense of empathy and connection with characters who might look different from themselves.

-As part of A Mighty Girl's celebration of Black History Month, we're sharing fifty of our favorite stories of everyday life starring black Mighty Girls for toddlers, preschoolers, and younger elementary school readers.
+To help you discover a few new titles perfect for sharing with your kids, in this blog post, we've shared sixty of our favorite stories of everyday life starring African American Mighty Girls for toddlers, preschoolers, and younger elementary school readers.
 Whether they're fixing robots or outsmarting foxes, going to the library or dancing on stage, these Mighty Girl characters exude confidence and happiness — and with the support of devoted friends and family, there's nothing they can't do!

 For more books for all ages starring black Mighty Girls, visit our African American Fiction and our African American History sections.
 And, to discover more Mighty Girl stories starring girls of many ethnicities and races, visit our Multicultural Fiction section.

-Accurate enough to satisfy an expert, yet simple enough for baby, this colorful book about a little girl and bird explores the basics of flight – from birds, to planes and rockets – and ties it all to baby’s world.
+Accurate enough to satisfy an expert, yet simple enough for baby, this colorful book about a science-loving little girl explores the basics of flight – from birds, to planes and rockets – and ties it all to a baby’s world.
 Beautiful, visually stimulating illustrations complement age-appropriate language to encourage baby’s sense of wonder.
-It's a great way to show girls role models in STEM from the very beginning!
+Parents and caregivers may learn a thing or two, as well!
+For more volumes from this fun and inspiring series, including ones focused on quantum physics, thermodynamics, and coding, visit our Baby Loves Science Collection.

 This little girl is big enough to be ready to say goodbye to her beloved pacifier!
 She remembers being a baby, when the only thing she could do was cry — but now that she can speak, she can ask for what she needs, whether that's a snack, a nap, or a nice comforting hug.
 This simple and engaging book presents a little girl who's full of confidence that she can manage this important transition from baby to big kid!